 A hostid is required for use with concurrent licensing.
 It is used to identify the license server.
-As the license server uses native code a number of platforms are supported.
-Some hostid types are platform specific (such as the Windows Disk Serial Number and the Solaris hostid) and others such as those based on IP addresses or ethernet MAC addresses are available on all supported platforms.
+As the license server uses native code a number of platforms are supported, beyond those supported in other types of license.
+Furthermore, when using concurrent licensing you will need to download a ZIP containing the server daemons and related executables and one of these executables (

 There are two ways to determine the hostid of a system; you can either use the command line tool lmhostid which is included in our license server downloads, or you could use platform specific commands.

 Please refer to the FlexNet Publisher License Administration Guide chapter 6 "Hostids for Supported Platforms" for a full description of the lmhostid options.

 The table below shows the server Host ID types that DeltaXML supports for license servers (a subset of those supported by Flexera and listed in their documentation), when to use them, and how to generate them.

 This is the MAC address of the network card.